1 / 4

 You re-explain your role, your school, and your priorities every single time you use AI.

 "I'm a principal at an elementary school.
-We use the Danielson Framework.
+We use a specific evaluation framework.
 Our SPSA goals focus on..."

 With a Gem